Skip to content

 What Actually Matters When Choosing

 Broker count vs. verified removals.
-A service claiming 750 brokers with no audit is less reliable than one claiming 420 with a Deloitte verification.
+A service claiming 750 brokers with no published removal-operations audit is less reliable than one claiming 420 with a Deloitte assurance report behind it.
 The number means nothing if the requests aren't actually being sent.

 International coverage.
 If you're in the EU or UK, Incogni is the only service in this roundup with meaningful GDPR-based enforcement.
 DeleteMe and Kanary are built around US law.